 Approximately 55% of those who admit to adultery are divorced right away, while only 16% remain together.

-Percentage Of Relationships That Work After Cheating
+Percentage of Relationships that Work After Cheating

 The reaction and acceptance of both spouses have a huge impact on the future of relationships after an affair.

-So Who Cheats More, Men Or Women?
+So Who Cheats More, Men or Women?

 Cheating is more common among males, especially older men.
 This isn’t to say that women are completely innocent and never cheat on their partners.
 Men, on the other hand, have greater freedom than women, and they spend more time outside than any woman.
 Men are attracted to another person for sexual reasons, whilst women are drawn to another person for emotional reasons.
 When a man is sexually attracted to someone, he discards his prior lover and pursues the new one.
-However, because emotional attachment is more essential to women than sexual attractiveness, women are less likely to cheat than males.
+However, because emotional attachment is more important to women than sexual attractiveness, they are less likely to cheat than males.

 According to a survey conducted by The Institute of Family Studies, over 40% of divorcees cheated on their new spouses.
 Men who cheated on their wives are more likely to remarry than women.
 About 76.8% of divorcees remained loyal, whereas 50.8% of cheating divorcees remarried.